 Match Your Noise to Your Disruption

 This is the angle that most comparison guides miss entirely.
 Sound masking works by raising your auditory baseline — creating a consistent field that reduces the perceptual contrast when a disruptive sound occurs.
 But different types of disruption live at different frequencies, and the noise color that masks them most effectively is the one whose energy overlaps with theirs.
+The full physics behind auditory masking — including energetic vs informational masking — explains why this spectral match matters so much.

 White noise excels at masking high-frequency sounds.
 Because it distributes equal energy across the entire spectrum — including the high treble range — it creates a strong masking effect against sharp, sudden sounds: a slamming door, a car alarm, a conversation bleeding through thin walls, a barking dog.
 For urban sleepers in apartments with unpredictable, high-pitched disruptions, white noise's flat profile is genuinely hard to beat.

 Brown noise is more effective at masking low-frequency ambient hum.
 Its power concentrated in the bass creates a stronger baseline against the kind of constant, low rumble that characterizes heavy traffic, HVAC systems, bass-heavy music from a neighbor below, or the subsonic vibration of nearby construction.
 Many listeners in these environments find that brown noise fills in the low-frequency soundscape more satisfyingly than white noise, which can feel thin against sustained bass disruptions.
+Notably, while humans use these colors for focus and sleep, the low-frequency emphasis of brown noise for dogs is also scientifically superior for masking the deep thuds of fireworks and thunder — an important consideration for anyone with anxious pets.

 | Factor | Brown Noise | White Noise |